 Original budget projections for the Massachusetts program were \$160 million in fiscal year 2007, \$400 million in FY2008 and \$725 million in FY2009.
 At \$133 million, actual costs came in lower for 2007, but shot up to \$625 million in 2008.
 The state funding request for 2009 was \$869 million, with some estimating that actual costs could reach \$1.1 billion.
 Much of the increase results from higher than expected enrollment in MassHealth and the subsidized CommCare programs, possibly because of underestimates of how many people would qualify.
-With the state about \$4 billion short of a balanced budget this year, sustaining these numbers is a huge challenge.43 compensated care provided by hospitals and other medical facilities has not declined in proportion to the increase in the number of insured.44 "In fact, one of the original selling points behind the Massachusetts reform was that it would shift subsidies for uncompensated care from hospitals to individuals.
+With the state about \$4 billion short of a balanced budget this year, sustaining these numbers is a huge challenge.43

+The benefits from expanding insurance coverage are also questionable.
+A recent Cato Institute report found that uncompensated care provided by hospitals and other medical facilities has not declined in proportion to the increase in the number of insured.44 "In fact, one of the original selling points behind the Massachusetts reform was that it would shift subsidies for uncompensated care from hospitals to individuals.
 Uncompensated care subsidies were supposed to fade away, with the state using the savings to help low- and middle-income residents buy insurance instead.
 But hospitals now say that the rate of uncompensated care continues to be so high that they cannot dispense with their subsidies.
 The taxpayers end up paying twice."45